What disability means

 What's automatically classed as a disability

-People with these conditions and impairments are automatically protected under disability discrimination law as soon as they're diagnosed:
+People with these conditions and impairments are automatically protected under disability discrimination law:

 - an HIV infection

 - multiple sclerosis (MS)